IA-Quest: indoor air quality emission simulation tool

 Description of the tool

-The IA-Quest software consists of two parts: a database and a simulation component.
-The database provides information on the emission ("off-gassing") of health-relevant "target" volatile organic compounds (VOCs), abundant VOCs and TVOC (total VOC) from building materials commonly used in Canada.
+The IA‑Quest software consists of two parts: a database and a simulation component.
+The database provides information on the emission ("off-gassing") of health-relevant "target" VOCs, abundant VOCs and TVOC (total VOC) from building materials commonly used in Canada.
 Specimen details and test conditions are available as well.

 The simulation component of IA‑Quest calculates the concentrations of contaminants that would occur in a room with known ventilation rate and schedule due to emissions from materials contained within that space.
 The calculation of concentrations assumes a simple single-zone mixing model.
 The emission characteristics of materials are obtained from the database packaged within the program.